brandur/mutelight/content/articles/how-to-host-a-wpf-control-in-a-winforms-application.md

 title = "How to Host a WPF Control in a WinForms Application"
 +++

 As people start making the jump from Windows Forms to WPF, many will hit an intermediate phase where it'll be useful to use WPF components in WinForms and vice-versa.
-Unfortunately, the two frameworks are not directly compatible because WPF uses `Control` under `System.Windows.Controls` while WinForms uses `Control` under `System.Windows.Forms` &mdash; and in terms of class hierarchies, the two `Control` classes are completely unrelated.
+Unfortunately, the two frameworks are not directly compatible because WPF uses `Control` under `System.Windows.Controls` while WinForms uses `Control` under `System.Windows.Forms` -- and in terms of class hierarchies, the two `Control` classes are completely unrelated.

 Luckily, Microsoft has had the good sense to give us a workaround.
 A WinForms application can contain a WPF control by putting the WPF control into an instance of `ElementHost`, a class deriving WinForms' `Control`, and then adding the host to a control collection normally: